msc-computer-science-group-4/New-Bank-Group-4/README.md

 8. Offer loan - Java method associated to it - Java method associated to it: offerLoan()
 9. Take out a Loan - Java method associated to it - Java methods associated to it: selectLoan() and run() within the server/NewBankClientHandler.java
 10. Withdraw a Loan Offer - Java method associated to it - selectLoan() and run() within the server/NewBankClientHandler.java
+11. Repay a Loan - Java Method associated to it repayLoan() within server/NewBank.java class
-11. Log out - Conditional within the run() method
+12. Log out - Conditional within the run() method

 ### Create New Bank Account command